buaazp/Godef/README.md

 ### Key Bindings

-The default key of Godef is `super/ctrl+d`.
+The default key of Godef is `gd`.
+Or click mouse left button while pressing `super/ctrl+alt`.
 You CAN of course change it by yourself.
 Here's an example key binding:

 ```
-{ "keys": ["super+d"], "command": "godef" }
+{ "keys": ["g","d"], "command": "godef" }
 ```

 You can also add these two key-binding into your keymap file to jump between the postions.
 Using j/k is because I use vim mode.
 Change them by yourself: